 On the other hand, Aechmea gamosepala expands at a great rate every year!
 Originally given to me as a single pup by my erstwhile neighbour, who had brought it with her from her previous inner-city garden, it has quirky, cerise-pink flower-spikes with blue tips, like a cluster of surreal matchsticks, which last for a considerable time.
 In some years, they appear in winter, but this year mine have started blooming in May.
-I have always liked the combination of this plant with the identically coloured Ruellia macrantha that also comes out at this time of year; however, this year it is growing right underneath a chance seedling of the autumn/winter-blooming Salvia gravida - one of the taller-growing Salvia, which also has flowers of the exact hue of this Aechmea.
-The seedling also showed the good sense to place itself right next to a tall Camellia sasanqua that is providing support for this rather lax plant.
+I have always liked the combination of this plant with the identically coloured Ruellia macrantha that also comes out at this time of year.
+The bromeliad flower also matches the autumn blooms of the pretty groundcover Ruellia makoyana, an excellent plant for dry shade.
 Elsewhere in my garden, I have planted some of this Aechmea beneath a blue-flowered Salvia rubiginosa, which also flowers in the cooler months and I am looking forward to seeing how this combination works out.
 This bromeliad makes a good groundcover.

 A lovely and unusual Billbergia from my mother's garden (possibly Billbergia vittata) flowers on and off through the year, and is sporting some of its large, curved blooms at the moment.
 These have pink bracts and purple flowers, which are not long lived but are very attractive whilst they are out.
 The foliage is silver and marked with darker bands.
 It quickly forms clumps and I have been able to give away a number of these over the years to other gardeners.
 I grow it beneath a silvery-trunked birch tree in my garden.

-Many bromeliads are perfectly suited to our climate and are an excellent solution to dry, shaded garden beds.
+Many bromeliads are perfectly suited to our climate and are an excellent solution to dry, shaded garden beds with very little soil.
+They also do very well in pots.
 A number of them can be grown epiphytically in the forks of trees for an interesting garden feature.
-They need very little maintenance (apart from dividing occasionally) and look good every single day of the year.
+I have added a few to my 'epiphytic stump'.
+They need very little maintenance (apart occasionally watering them with the hose and dividing them occasionally) and look good every single day of the year.
 What more could we ask of a plant?